dairycultist/PlumpBot/README.md

 - AI art generation (with separate Paperspace backend).
 - Simple welcome command with verification message.

+*There's also a feature that automatically puts up your Paperspace notebook, but it's specific to my usecase so you'd need to modify the code to make it work for you.
+I might update it later.*

 ## Dependencies

 I'm assuming you're using the Ubuntu package manager `apt` since that's what I'm using.